W-David-Porter/acim/src/workbook/part-i/18-i-am-not-alone-in-experiencing-the-effects-of-my-seeing/index.md

 2. Today’s idea does not refer to what you see as much as to how you see it.
-²Therefore, the exercises for today emphasise this aspect of your perception.
+²Therefore, the exercises for today emphasize this aspect of your perception.
 ³The three or four practice periods which are recommended should be done as follows:

 3. Look about you, selecting subjects for the application of the idea for today as randomly as possible, and keeping your eyes on each one long enough to say: